rlane/Oort-legacy/README.md

 A ship can call the spawn() function to create a new ship.
 This costs a large amount of energy that depends on the specified class.
-Missiles are just another class of ships in RISC, so to launch a missile simply spawn it with orders of where to go.
+Missiles are just another class of ships in Oort, so to launch a missile simply spawn it with orders of where to go.
 The classes of ships that can be spawned are controlled by the 'spawnable' fields in ships.lua.